mccode-dev/PaNRAID/NOTES/INSTRUMENTS.md

 * sample_det:       [m]  Sample to detector distance in m.
 ```

+No sample parameters, using 'SAXSPDBFast'.

-No sample parameters.
-PDB file not easy to train.
+PDB file not easy to train, but we could select some PDB from https://www.wwpdb.org/ and train against e.g. `_chem_comp.formula` ?
+Not sure this is relevant, but this way a model could infer the compound formula in a limited set of atoms (CNHOFClSP).

+Can be used to optimise mirror curvatures.

-Could be adapted to use a static parametrised sample model, e.g. sphere.
+Could also be adapted to use a static parametrised sample model, e.g. sphere, cylinders, shells, nanodiscs.

+##### Output type

+- 2D: image 'Monitor_nD'
+- 1D: I(q) 'SAXSQMonitor'

 #### `ESRF_BM29.instr`